striderlzl/ML_b/README.md

 # CarmaCam scoring module platform
-a website integrated with YOLO v3, kalman-filter, OpenALPR and a couple of ML models to detect traffic violations. only webiste source code
+a website, ML pipline integrated with YOLO v3, kalman-filter, OpenALPR and a couple of ML models to process video data, detect traffic violations. only webiste source code
 # Tehnique
 - Django